Pfizer chases AstraZeneca for potential $100 billion deal

 AstraZeneca has already laid off thousands of staff as it shrinks its cost base to cope with a fall in sales due to patent losses on blockbuster medicines, while Pfizer has shuttered a research site in Sandwich, southern England.

-Read said Pfizer had contacted the British government about its plans on Monday, after Chancellor George Osborne said on Friday that any deal was "a commercial matter between the companies".
-(Full Story)
+Read said Pfizer had contacted the British government about its plans on Monday, after Finance Minister George Osborne said on Friday that any deal was "a commercial matter between the companies".

 A spokesman for Prime Minister David Cameron told reporters on Monday that any Pfizer takeover bid would be assessed by "independent procedures and frameworks."